-Dolores Deasley begins her 13th season as head coach of the Jones College women's soccer program where she continues to take the program to new heights.
+Dolores Deasley enters her 15th season as head coach of the Jones College women's soccer program where she continues to take the program to new heights.

-She has compiled a fantastic record of 153-42-3 (.780) during her tenure as head coach and has guided Jones to five MACJC/Region 23 championships.
-JC has been a mainstay in the national polls as well, ranked as high as 7th in the NJCAA.
+Deasley has compiled a fantastic 180-47-5 record during her tenure and has guided Jones to six MACCC/Region 23 championships.
+JC has been a mainstay in the national polls as well, ranked as high as second in the NJCAA.

-Under Deasley's watch, dozens of players have received all-conference and all-region honors and six have earned NJCAA All-American recognition, including two-time selections Aimee Durn and Kelly Stubbington.
-In addition, 37 players have continued their careers at the four-year level, including a program-best nine off the 2019 roster.
+Under Deasley's watch, dozens of players have received all-conference and all-region honors and eight have earned NJCAA All-American recognition, including two-time selections Aimee Durn, Kelly Stubbington and Kendyl Terrrell.
+In addition, 45 players have continued their careers at the four-year level, including a program-best nine off the 2019 roster.

 Off the pitch, Deasley, a native of Drumkeen, Ireland, has taken the Bobcat soccer team on spring break trips to her home country in 2012, 2014, 2016 and 2018.
 The team and players travel, sightsee, take tours, learn more about the game and play Gaelic football.

-Ranked 14th in the NJCAA to start the 2019 season, JC ended the year 12-7 overall, as south division co-champions and advanced to the MACJC Semifinals.
-Seven of the Bobcats' 12 wins came via shutout.
+Ranked 14th in the NJCAA to start the 2019 season, JC ended the year 11-7-1 overall, as south division co-champions and advanced to the MACCC Semifinals.
+Seven of the Bobcats' 11 wins came via shutout.

-JCJC posted a 13-4 record, advanced to the MACJC/Region 23 championship game and was ranked as high as 18th during the 2015 season.
+JCJC posted a 13-4 record, advanced to the MACCC/Region 23 championship game and was ranked as high as 18th during the 2015 season.

-In 2014, Deasley led JCJC to a 16-1 record and an MACJC South Division crown.
+In 2014, Deasley led JCJC to a 16-1 record and an MACCC South Division crown.
 JCJC finished the season rated No. 19 in the NJCAA Division I poll and they were ranked as high as No. 7 at one point.
-The Lady Bobcats fell in the MACJC/Region 23 Tournament semifinals to Pearl River, 4-2 on penalty kicks.
+The Bobcats fell in the MACCC/Region 23 Tournament semifinals to Pearl River, 4-2 on penalty kicks.

-Deasley guided the Lady Bobcats to a 15-3-1 record in 2010, south division championship and first-ever MACJC and Region 23 championship.
+Deasley guided the Bobcats to a 15-3-1 record in 2010, south division championship and first-ever MACCC and Region 23 championship.
 JCJC defeated Itawamba, Hinds and Meridian by identical 1-0 scores.
-JCJC advanced to the finals of the NJCAA District E Tournament in Tyler, Texas, where they fell to top-ranked Tyler Junior College.
+JCJC advanced to the finals of the NJCAA District E Tournament where they fell to top-ranked Tyler Junior College.

 The Bobcats finished 7-7 in Deasley's first season in 2008.
 JC just missed out on the playoffs in her second season when they fell to Mississippi Gulf Coast in a penalty shootout in the season-finale.
 They ended the year 11-4.